mario-impronta/portfolio/README.md

 Here you can see:

-- my résumé,
+- My professional résumé,
   in https://github.com/mario-impronta/portfolio/blob/main/Resume-en.pdf

-- a Google Cloud implementation of a small "cloud lab", in https://github.com/mario-impronta/portfolio/blob/main/cloudlab.png
+- A Google Cloud implementation of a small "cloud lab", in https://github.com/mario-impronta/portfolio/blob/main/cloudlab.png

+-